CYCLO: Cyclic Graph Transformer Approach to Multi-Object Relationship Modeling in Aerial Videos

 \section{Conclusions}

-We have presented CYCLO, an approach that captures periodic and overlapping relationships, handles long sequences, and minimizes information loss, making it suitable for complex temporal modeling.
+We have introduced CYCLO, a novel approach that effectively captures periodic and overlapping relationships, handles extended sequences, and minimizes information loss, making it suitable for complex temporal modeling.
 In addition, we presented AeroEye, a comprehensive and diverse dataset composed of drone-captured scenes, specifically designed to represent intricate object relationships and spatial positions in aerial videos.
 Through extensive experiments on the AeroEye dataset and two large-scale in-the-wild datasets (\ie ASPIRe and PVSG), we demonstrated the robustness and effectiveness of CYCLO in capturing dynamic interactions and evolving relationships over time.

-\textbf{Limitations.} Although CYCLO has achieved impressive performance, it may reveal limitations when dealing with incomplete or discontinuous videos.
+\textbf{Limitations.} Although our CYCLO approach has achieved impressive performance, it may reveal limitations when dealing with incomplete or discontinuous videos.
 The periodic and cyclic attention mechanisms, crucial for capturing temporal and spatial object relationships, heavily rely on video continuity and completeness.
 Interruptions in the sequence, such as missing or discontinuous frames, disrupt the formation of accurate cyclical references, leading to inconsistent and incorrect predictions.

-\textbf{Broader Impacts.} The proposed approach advances VidSGG which enables better capture of object interactions and temporal evolution in aerial videos, which is crucial for surveillance, disaster response, traffic management, and precision agriculture applications.
+\textbf{Broader Impacts.} The proposed approach improves the capture of object interactions and temporal evolution in aerial and in-the-wild videos, which is critical for surveillance, disaster response, traffic management, and precision agriculture applications.
 By modeling object interactions over time, CYCLO supports more informed decision-making, leading to safer and more sustainable practices.
 This advancement opens the door for future work developing surveillance systems that can model complex relationships from drone videos.
 However, it is important to recognize the potential risks associated with this approach, particularly the possibility of using it for unauthorized surveillance.

 \textbf{Acknowledgment.} This work is partly supported by J.B.
 Hunt Transport Services (JBHunt), NSF Data Science and Data Analytics that are Robust and Trusted (DART), NSF SBIR Phase 2, and Arkansas Biosciences Institute (ABI) grants.
 We also acknowledge Thanh-Dat Truong for invaluable discussions and the Arkansas High-Performance Computing Center (AHPCC) for providing GPUs.

 { }

 {\Alph{section}.\arabic{figure}} {\Alph{section}.\arabic{table}} {\Alph{section}.\arabic{equation}} {\Alph{section}.\arabic{algorithm}}

 { \textbf{Appendices}}